JoanAlegreCamps/TFG_Joan_Alegre/README.md

 3. Track a single ROI with Fiji
     Use the track_cell_macro.ijm macro to:

-    Measure fluorescence in green and red channels (channels 2 and 3).
+          Measure fluorescence in green and red channels (channels 2 and 3) Use track_cell_macro.jim to measure and save the ROIs

-    Track intensity of one ROI through all frames.

 4. Measure ROI over time
     Use measure_intensity_over_time.ijm to:

           Measure the selected ROI in each timepoint (e.g., over 90 frames).

     Use measure_all_rois_over_time.ijm to:

           Automatically loop over all saved ROIs and extract intensity values frame-by-frame.

 5. Clean up and separate fluorescence measurements (Python)
     ```bash